Masala Herb

 Instructions

-• Cover masoor lentils with water and soak for 20-25 minutes.
+• Cover dried masoor lentils with water and soak for 10–20 minutes.

-• Cook on medium to high heat for about 15 mins, stirring occasionally so that nothing burns on.
-If you feel your masoor dal needs more water, then just add a little more to adjust the curry consistency (sometimes depends on the quality and age of the lentils).
+• Cook on a medium heat setting for about 15 to 20 minutes, or until done, and you are satisfied with the consistency, stirring occasionally so that nothing burns on.
+If you feel your masoor dal needs more water, then just add a little more to adjust the dish consistency (sometimes depends on the quality and age of the lentils).

 • Garnish with chopped fresh cilantro (Coriander)